27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 Try the tejate drink.
 Buy one of the mini string cheese bags and try that too.
 Go crazy and try the chapulines because they are everywhere.
 Try it all!
 Take it all in.
 You are in Mexico!

-7. Visit the 20 de Noviembre market
+7. Visit the 20 de Noviembre Market

-The 20 de Noviembre market is next door to the Mercado Benito Juárez and here you will mainly go to eat.
-You will be able to try: tlayudas, hot chocolate, pan de yema, enchiladas de mole, mole coloradito, tamales and, its main “attraction”, the meat aisle.
+You will be able to try: tlayudas, hot chocolate, pan de yema, enchiladas de mole, mole coloradito, tamales and its main “attraction,” the meat aisle.
 Not a great spot for vegetarians or vegans.

 There is a 100-meter (at least) meat aisle where local people buy it to take home, but at 20 de Noviembre, the butchers have decided to set up grills and a seating area right next to the raw meat.

-8. Have a mezcal at La Casa del Mezcal and then hop on to other mezcal bars
+8. Have a Mezcal at la Casa Del Mezcal and Then Hop on to Other Mezcal Bars

 Of course, mezcal is one of the protagonists of any trip to Oaxaca, and there are many places where you can enjoy it, but a good reason to visit is that it is one of the oldest traditional cantinas in the city, founded in 1935.

 Use the opportunity to brush up on your Spanish skills!
 I am sure you will be fluent after 3 shots.
-But remember, mezcal shots are to be kissed, not to be chugged
+But remember, mezcal shots are to be kissed, not to be chugged.

-9. Have dinner or drinks in one of the city rooftop bars or restaurants
+9. Have Dinner or Drinks in One of the City Rooftop Bars or Restaurants

-Oaxaca’s skyline is gorgeous, it gives us very pretty sunsets and its evening weather is incredibly pleasant, so, enjoying a meal or a drink on a rooftop is a must.
-I have already mentioned La Mezcalerita and we can add Mezquite, Gozobi, Terraza los Amantes, Tierra del Sol, or Praga Coffee bar
+Oaxaca’s skyline is gorgeous, gives us very pretty sunsets, and its evening weather is delightful, so enjoying a meal or a drink on a rooftop is a must.

-10. Visit the Xochimilco district
+10. Visit the Xochimilco District

-The city center of Oaxaca is quite large but luckily everything is within walking distance.
+The city center of Oaxaca is quite large, but luckily, everything is within walking distance.

 You can call the markets, the main square, and the pedestrian zone the most touristy area, but the whole downtown that you should visit includes this district, which is located on the north side of it.